 - 从左到右 (cóng zuǒ dào yòu), from left to right.
 When it’s a vertical stroke, the ones on the left are written before those on the right first, as in 人 (rén) or 八 (bā).
 When the characters are formed by parts side by side, you still go from left to right, completing one component at a time, as in the characters 明 (míng), 打 (dǎ) and 谢 (xiè).

-- 先横后竖 (xiān héng hòu shù), first the vertical stroke and then the horizontal one.
-When there are characters where two strokes intersect, the vertical is written first before the horizontal one.
+- 先横后竖 (xiān héng hòu shù), first the horizontal stroke and then the vertical one.
+When there are characters where two strokes intersect, the horizontal is written first before the vertical one.
 Some examples are 十 (shí), 干 (gān) and 王 (wáng).
 Keep in mind though that rule number one still applies: if there’s a top stroke it gets written first.

 - 先撇后捺 (xiān piě hòu nà), first the descending stroke to the left, then the descending stroke to the right.
 Some examples are: 入 (rù), 分 (fēn).